SixLabors/ImageSharp.Drawing/samples/WebGPUExternalSurfaceDemo/README.md

 - a WebGPU-capable desktop backend such as D3D12 or Vulkan
 - adapter support for the storage-capable BGRA format selected by the sample

-When the sample starts you should see a WinForms window with three tabs:
+When the sample starts you should see a WinForms window with five tabs:

 - `Clock`: a continuously-rendered animated clock scene
 - `Tiger`: an interactive SVG tiger viewer with pan and zoom
 - `Apply`: a reactive external-surface readback scene using `DrawingCanvas.Apply(...)`; move the mouse to move the edge-detect and blur regions, and use the mouse wheel to resize them
+- `Manual Text Flow`: prepared text is laid out one line at a time around a circular obstacle that follows mouse movement
+- `Rich Text Editor`: a small editor surface that exercises text selection, caret movement, hit testing, font changes, and inline styling

 ## Why This Sample Matters